Dense breasts and breast cancer: What every woman needs to know

 Two new state laws targeting breast cancer screenings and dense breasts have been passed in Illinois since 2018.
 Still, many women don’t know whether they have dense breasts and how that affects breast cancer screenings — despite roughly half of all women having dense breast tissue.
-We spoke with oncology radiologist Deepa Sheth, MD, who specializes in breast imaging at the University of Chicago Medicine, to explain what dense breast tissue means and why it matters.
+We spoke with an oncology radiologist who specializes in breast imaging to explain what dense breast tissue means and why it matters.

 What are dense breasts, and why should women know whether they have them?